Zubin Damania: Early life and education

-Damania was born in New Jersey, and grew up in Clovis, California, to which his family moved when he was eight years old, with his parents, both Indian Parsi doctors (his father was a private practice primary care doctor, his mother a psychiatrist) who had immigrated from Pune, Maharashtra, India, in 1970, and two younger siblings.
+Damania was born on April 23, 1973 in New Jersey to Indian parents, and grew up in Clovis, California, to which his family moved when he was eight years old.
+His parents were both Parsi by ethnicity from Pune, Maharashtra and doctors by profession.
+His father was a private practice primary care doctor and his mother was a psychiatrist.
+Damania has two younger siblings.
 He quipped: "I am the oldest of three children in the family, but sometimes my parents consider me the only child because the other two are not doctors."

 He attended Clovis West High School, graduating in 1991.
 He then went on to receive an undergraduate degree at University of California, Berkeley, where he minored in music and majored in molecular biology and cell biology.
 While there he completed a research thesis in a genetics lab on integrin-mediated cell-cell adhesion pathways in the Drosophila melanogaster model with James Fristrom.

 Damania attended medical school at University of California, San Francisco School of Medicine (UCSF), and graduated in 1999.
 His time in school was marked by a series of pursuits that combined comedy and medicine: he streamed medical comedy routines for a startup called Medschool.com, and performed medical based standup routines for drug companies, hospitals, and other medical organizations.
 He also gave the commencement speech at UCSF at his graduation, which has had tens of thousands of views on YouTube and made NPR's list of top commencement speeches of all time.
+In the speech, Damania instructed newly minted physicians to "wear shoe covers" because the hospital is "a dangerous place for expensive shoes", riffing on the "Wear sunscreen" speech.